 My dad was a carpenter.
-Even though, he was paid decently, it was not enough so I took a part time job at a library near my school.
-He tried so hard to talk me out of it as he didn't like me juggling between work and studies at the same time but obviously I won at the end.
+Even though he was paid decently, it was not enough so I took a part-time job at a library near my school.
+He tried so hard to talk me out of it as he didn't like me juggling between work and studies at the same time but obviously I won in the end.
 I could be stubborn as hell sometimes.

 "Shall we?" she chirped, enthusiastically, dangling her car keys in front of my face as I shut the door behind me.

 "Yeah and give me one good reason why I should not kill you right now?"